joostpapendorp/IB1902_Webapplicaties/docs/adr/0015-we-document-the-what-how-why.md

 ## Context

-The assignment requires us to documenet our code.
+The assignment requires us to document our code.
 The course textbook advocates JSDoc as a documentation tool.
 We are committed to [documenting our decisions using ADR](./0002-keep-architectural-decision-records.md).
 We write clear and concise tests.
 We write clean code.

 ## Decision